 - In the playback state, operations such as saving the scene will terminate the playback.

 For more information about keyframe operations, please review the Edit Animation Sequence documentation.

 Modify shortcut keys

-Click the shortcut button in the menu bar to open the shortcuts windows, then you can directly modify the shortcut keys of the animation editor Here.
+Click the shortcut button in the menu bar to open the shortcuts windows, then directly modify the shortcut keys of the Animation panel here.

 Default Shortcut key summary